osm-fr/osmose-backend/doc/2-PluginMapCSS.md

 ### Test on JOSM

-The asserts in the MapCSS rules can also be check by JSON.
-This is optional and require to be enabled.
+The asserts in the MapCSS rules can also be checked by JSON.
+This is optional and must be enabled.